Evaporating black holes and late-stage loss of soft hair: Soft hair in the BHIP

-Now, by including the Hilbert space of the observer $O$, the decoupling of the early radiation $R$ and late time radiation $H$ and the reconstruction of Hawking partner $P$ are realized; thus, the AMPS firewall can be avoided by the above argument.
-The argument can be summarized as the Yoshida's decoupling theorem \cite{Yoshida2019}, as already mentioned at the beginning.
+Now, by including the Hilbert space of the observer $O$, the decoupling of the early radiation $R$ and late time radiation $H$ and the reconstruction of Hawking partner $P$ are realized; thus, the AMPS firewall can be avoided through the above argument.
+The argument can be summarized as the Yoshida's decoupling theorem \cite{Yoshida2019} shown in section \ref{intro}.
 The mechanism of how soft hair interacts with Hawking radiation was recently explored \cite{Flanagan2021,Flanagan2021a}.
 In paper \cite{Cheng2020}, the phase spaces of the Hawking radiation and the measurement were evaluated, and the competition between those two processes gives out the Page curve that is consistent with the unitarity.